pradipbedre/MessyFeed-frontend/README.md

 - Mess means like restaurants but it is like monthly subscription base plans, especially messes works for students who are in hostels and professionals    who want homemade food daily so in India messes is here to provide that.

-- Messyfeed is a platform that helps food mess owners to make their business digital, it's a mess management platform that provides                     customer management, mess management.
+- Messyfeed is a platform that helps food mess owners make their businesses digital.
+It's a mess management platform that provides customer management and mess management.

-- And we are providing mess customers like students,professionals who want to join mess to find the best possible mess in their area by using **area       pincode** for ex: if you enter   778899 this area pincode and search then it will give you results from all messyfeed register messes in your area according to rating.
+-  we are providing mess customers like students and professionals who want to join mess with the ability to find the best possible mess in their area by using area pincodes.
+For example, if you enter 778899 in this area pincode and search, it will give you results from all messyfeed registered messes in your area according to rating.

 - **[PRD](https://drive.google.com/file/d/1GF98HgOdRvejjICacmYIfxZtmIWUGERH/view?usp=sharing)**